-Employees, business owners and consultants often incur extra expenses performing their work or services for their clients.
-In most cases, it is a perfectly reasonable expectation that organizations reimburse their employees for these expenses.
-Consultants and freelancers can usually add them to their invoices, provided they meet the guidelines that have been set out.
+Employees, business owners and consultants typically incur extra expenses performing their work or services for their clients.
+In most cases, it is a perfectly reasonable expectation that organizations reimburse their employees for these costs.
+Consultants and freelancers can usually add reimbursable expenses to their invoices, provided they meet the company’s expense management guidelines.

-However, just because you can have an expense reimbursed or added to your invoice, it doesn’t always mean that you should.
-Expense policies are essential to keep everyone on the same page about what can and should be charged, and that invoices don’t include unpleasant surprises.
+However, just because you can have an expense reimbursed or added to your invoice, it doesn’t necessarily mean that you should.
+Expense policies are essential to keep everyone on the same page about what can and should be charged.
+They also assure that invoices don’t include unpleasant surprises.

-Save time in approvals when guidelines are defined and communicated clearly.
+Save time in approvals with clearly defined and communicated guidelines.

-So, what costs can you include, and which ones should be left out?
-Let’s clear up any confusion by taking a more in-depth look at reimbursable expenses.
+What costs can you include, and which ones should you leave out?
+Let’s clear up any confusion by taking a more in-depth look at this topic.

-Employees usually have it a lot easier than freelancers because most companies have a comprehensive reimbursable expenses policy they can refer to for specifics.
+Employees usually have it a lot easier than freelancers because most companies have a comprehensive expense policy they can refer to for specifics.

-Consultants and freelancers don’t have this luxury and often choose not to include a reimbursement fee on the invoice because they aren’t clear on what they can and can’t charge.
+Consultants and freelancers don’t have this luxury.
+They often choose not to include a reimbursement fee on the invoice because they aren’t clear on what they can and cannot charge.

-Before we get started defining specific categories for reimbursable expenses, it’s a good idea to understand what constitutes a valid business expense that you could reasonably expect to pass on to a client.
+Before we get started defining specific expense categories, let’s understand what constitutes a valid business expenditure that you could pass on to a client.

 The expense must have a clear business purpose and relate to a service you need to do your job.
 This definition is expansive and could cover anything from printing services to purchasing an airline ticket.
-The local legislation will also have a lot to say about what constitutes a valid business expense, so you make sure you understand the legal requirements for your country.
+The local legislation will have a lot to say about what constitutes a valid business expenditure.
+Make sure you understand the legal requirements for your country.

-There will need to be some proof provided as evidence of the expense.
+There will need to be some proof provided as evidence of the expenditure.
 Suitable forms of evidence include receipts, invoices, or some other document related to the cost.
-Also, keep in mind that proof of the payment is also a legal requirement for tax purposes.
+Keep in mind that proof of the payment is also a legal requirement for tax purposes.

-Employees will be required to report the expense as soon as possible, with leftover funds returned to the employer within a suitable time frame.
+Employees will have to report the outlay as soon as possible, with leftover funds returned to the employer within a suitable time frame.

-Any reimbursable expenses which fit the above criteria will likely be allowable tax deductions.
+Any expenditure which fit the above criteria will likely be allowable tax deductions.

-Now that you understand more about what a reimbursable expense is and your legal requirements regarding them, it’s time to consider the various categories of costs for which you can seek reimbursement.
-Many will be incidentals, such as meals and communication, but others will be significant expenses that can add considerable amounts to an invoice.
+By now you understand more about what a reimbursable expense is and your legal requirements regarding them.
+Now it’s time to consider the various categories of costs for which you can seek reimbursement.
+Many costs will be incidentals, such as meals and communication, but others can add considerable amounts to an invoice.

 When everyone involved knows what the next step is, overall efficiency increases.